 Speaking of musicians, a pioneer of ragtime music and Broadway star, Ernest Hogan, grew up in Bowling Green's Shake Rag district and is honored with a historical marker in front of the nearby Historic RailPark & Train Museum.

-Bowling Green’s newest brewery Gasper Brewing Co. is planning on opening soon at 302 State St. Saffron Yoga will have class space at the brewery, as well.
+Bowling Green’s newest brewery Gasper Brewing Co. opened in early 2021 at 302 State St.

 For more information and exhibits about local Black history, plan a future visit to the African American Museum of Bowling Green, located on the edge of WKU's campus, or visit its website.
-The museum is typically open by appointment, but is currently closed due to Covid-19 concerns.
-Bookmark our Covid-19 landing page to keep up with the latest re-opening information.
+The museum is open by appointment.

 Additionally, the SEEK Museum in Russellville offers six historic buildings on two sites that have been restored to tell the unique and buried stories of the area.